Police Tear Gas, Charge Crowd Before Curfew Begins

 Final update, 12:40 p.m.:

-Richmond Police tear-gassed hundreds of protesters gathered around the Robert E. Lee Monument Monday night, roughly 20 minutes before an 8 p.m. curfew.
+Richmond Police tear-gassed hundreds of people gathered around the Robert E. Lee Monument Monday night, roughly 20 minutes before an 8 p.m. curfew.
 After conflicting explanations, the department apologized through a Tweet.
 According to the statement, after reviewing video from the protest, Police Chief William Smith said the officers involved took "unwarranted action" and would be disciplined for violating department "protocols and directions given."